georgwiese/MMDS-sose16/README.md

 We used the [TLC Trip Record Data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), as well as weather and event datasets, to train regression models using [Apache Spark](http://spark.apache.org/).

 In this document, we will describe the datasets we used, our implementation, and our results.
-If you simply want to get started, skip to the [Getting Started][getting_started] section of this document.
+If you simply want to get started, skip to the [Getting Started](getting_started) section of this document.

 ## Datasets